grimme-lab/qc2-teaching/doc/prog-linux.rst

 Vim
 ~~~

-We usually prefer to use ``vim`` which is a very powerful and lightweight editor
+``vim`` is a very powerful and lightweight editor, once you have mastered the
-once you have mastered the initial steep learning curve.
+initial steep learning curve.
+It has the advantage of being installed by
-It has the advantage of being installed by default on almost any Linux
+default on almost any Linux machine and is even fully usable without a
-machine and is even fully usable without a graphical user interface.
+graphical user interface.

 However, getting past the initial learning curve can take the better part of a
 month, but having truly mastered ``vim`` usually results in a huge performance